Allegheny County Creates New Department That Focuses On Giving All Children An Opportunity To Succeed

 PITTSBURGH (KDKA) — Allegheny County has created a new department that focuses on children.

 The department gets started Monday when its new director takes the helm.
-It’s hoping to help fill the disparities that exist in many parts of the county, which were pointed out in a recently-released study.READ MORE: Pittsburgh Planning Commission Holds Hearing On Potential Affordable Housing Zone In Lawrenceville
+It’s hoping to help fill the disparities that exist in many parts of the county, which were pointed out in a recently-released study.READ MORE: How To Watch Next Week's Rare 'Ring Of Fire' Solar Eclipse In Pittsburgh

 The study from the Allegheny County Department of Human Services found that children from low-income families who grew up in well-off neighborhoods grew up to earn nearly twice as much as those in disadvantaged neighborhoods.
 This new department aims to close that gap to give all children an opportunity to succeed.